-One of the CIPHA study areas is a boreal aspen stand in Prince Albert National Park, Saskatchewan, where a 39 metre flux tower was set up in the 1990s to monitor the exchange of carbon dioxide (CO^2) and water between the forest and the atmosphere.
-The tower-based measurements are taken by research groups from Environment Canada (Dr. Alan Barr) and the University of British Columbia (Dr. Andy Black), as part of the BERMS research network.
-Results from the CIPHA study are being used for "scaling up" the knowledge gained from the towerbased measurements to determine about whether Canada's aspen forests will continue to absorb CO^2 in the future under a changing climate.
+One of the CIPHA study areas is a boreal aspen stand in Prince Albert National Park, Saskatchewan, where a 39-metre-high flux tower was set up in the 1990s to monitor the exchange of carbon dioxide (CO2) and water between the forest and the atmosphere.
+The tower-based measurements are taken by research groups from Environment Canada (Dr. Alan Barr) and the University of British Columbia (Dr. Andy Black) as part of the Boreal Ecosystem Research and Monitoring Sites (BERMS) research network.
+Results from the CIPHA study are being used for "scaling up" the knowledge gained from the tower-based measurements to determine whether Canada's aspen forests will continue to absorb CO2 in the future under a changing climate.